furacca/brivez/README.md

 - Delete every output folder created and the log file with<br>
 `./wipe_all.sh`

 # Avoid the following
-1) DO NOT CHANGE/RENAME/MOVE ANY FOLDER/FILE, unless is something that you have add.
+DO NOT CHANGE/RENAME/MOVE ANY FOLDER/FILE, unless is something that you have added!

 # Future updates